Camp Roberts Bob Fire

 Injuries and Fatalities: There have been no reported injuries or fatalities associated with the Camp Roberts Bob Fire.

-Structures Impacted: Zero structures and key infrastructure have been destroyed or impacted.
-The fire is confined to an inaccessible impact range.
+Structures Impacted: Zero structures or key infrastructure have been damaged or destroyed.
+The fire is safely confined to the base's impact range.

-Notable Impacts: There are no notable people or structures impacted.
-The primary impact is limited to the federal lands of the Camp Roberts military installation.
+Notable Impacts: There are no notable public figures or structures impacted by this incident.
+The primary impact is strictly limited to the federal lands of the Camp Roberts military installation.

 Safety Concerns:

-Power Outages: There are no reported power outages related to this incident.
+Power Outages: There are no reported power outages or Public Safety Power Shutoffs (PSPS) related to this fire.

-Air Quality: Smoke from the fire may be visible in surrounding areas.
-Residents are advised to monitor local air quality advisories and limit outdoor activities if smoke conditions worsen.
+Air Quality: Smoke from the fire may be visible in surrounding communities, including San Miguel and northwestern Paso Robles.
+Residents, particularly those with respiratory conditions, are advised to monitor local air quality and stay indoors if smoke settles in the area.

 Ongoing Outlook